changodb/itg-frontend/README.md

-# In The Groove Packs Front-End
+# Fit Up Your Style Front-End
-Source code for In The Groove / StepMania packs database, containing song information by pack.
+Source code for the [Fit Up Your Style](https://fitupyourstyle.com/) StepMania packs database, containing song information by pack.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.